List of The Bold and the Beautiful characters introduced in the 2010s: Quinn Fuller

 Brooke encourages Bill and Wyatt to see the situation from the other's perspective.
 Caroline tells Bill that he is treating Wyatt the same way Bill Spencer Sr. treated Bill.
 Bill eventually accepts Wyatt again, and they start to establish a father-son relationship.
 Wyatt and Liam continue their rivalry for the affections of Hope, who hires Quinn Artisan Jewelers to supply her newly rebranded Hope For The Future line at Forrester Creations.
 Quinn and Wyatt are thrilled at the opportunity to work with Forrester Creations, and their company becomes internationally famous and profits enormously with the success of Hope's line.
 During this time, Quinn begins a flirtation with Eric Forrester and secretly sends Hope a tribute video Liam made for his ex-wife Steffy Forrester, which causes Hope to call off her engagement to Liam and become closer to Wyatt.
 Liam discovers Quinn sent the video to Hope and confronts her, but Quinn blames Liam for making the video and hiding it from Hope.
 Quinn then begins a rivalry with Donna Logan, Eric's ex-wife, both wanting Eric Forrester.
 However, she soon starts a flirtation with Bill, who is still in love with Brooke Logan, Hope's mother.
-On the day of Brooke's wedding to Ridge Forrester, Bill becomes drunk, resulting in Quinn and him sleeping together.
+On the day of Brooke's wedding to Ridge Forrester, Bill becomes drunk, resulting in Quinn and him having sex.
 Quinn then begins a romantic relationship with Deacon Sharpe.
 When Deacon proposes, Quinn begins to experience difficulties with Brooke over her objection to Quinn's involvement with Deacon.
 Despite Brooke's numerous attempts to split them apart, including calling upon Hope, Quinn marries Deacon at the Forrester beach house.
 Months later, Quinn tells Wyatt that she and Deacon are separated because their marriage was doomed from the start, because he is not a Spencer man, the only men that she has ever loved.
 Wyatt peppers her with questions.
 She says Deacon is a good man and that he went to Europe.

 Quinn is later overjoyed to learn Liam and Steffy are done.
 Liam faints from a concussion he previously suffered, and Quinn drags him to his car and drives him to her remote cabin home to keep him away from Steffy.
 Over time, he comes to and, to keep him feeling safe, tells him they are a married couple named Adam and Eve Smith.
 While masquerading as his wife, Quinn truly opens up and falls in love with him while using his phone to further sabotage his relationship with Steffy.
 Deacon learns her secret, and she enlists his silence and assistance.
 Upon learning that Wyatt and Steffy are engaged, Quinn becomes determined to keep Liam away from Steffy by throwing him off a cliff.
 She chooses not to in the moment, and when Deacon asks why, she pushes him off the cliff to keep Liam for herself.